 The Dalai Lama returns to Tibet in April, amid growing unrest.

-On 17 March, as the confrontation turns violent, and with his life and liberty in danger, the Dalai Lama flees Lhasa.
-Disguised as a Tibetan soldier he makes a perilous journey to the frontier with India, crossing the border on 31 March, eight days after the Chinese have occupied the Potala Palace.
+With his life and liberty in danger, the Dalai Lama flees.
+Disguised as a Tibetan soldier, he makes a perilous journey to the frontier with India, crossing the border on 31 March, eight days after the Chinese have occupied the Potala Palace.

 "There was nothing dramatic about the crossing of the frontier," he says.
 "The country was equally wild on the other side and uninhabited.
 I saw it in a daze of sickness and weariness and unhappiness deeper than I can express. ...